14 Oct How is Europe coping in the post-lockdown world?

-Greater cooperation around Europe is needed – sharing of resources, of vaccine and medical research and of rapid information on the fluctuating state of the virus.
+Which means greater cooperation around Europe and beyond – sharing of resources, of vaccine and medical research and of rapid information on the fluctuating state of the virus.

 At SELBL, we know when people receive information in their own language that they understand it better and more accurately.
 And this is of the utmost importance for all the industries we work in.
 Producing the right information which is culturally correct and localised – that is what we are totally passionate about.